Taluu/Link-TPL/docs/reference/api.rst

     name => array('filter'  => 'insert callback here' // a lambda if php >= 5.3, a call to an object, ...
                   'options' => array())

+  Currently, the possible options for a filter are as follow :

+  - **needs_environment :** Whether your filter needs to have the environment (``Link_Environment``) as a parameter.
+If its value is ``true``, then the engine will consider that your filter needs the environment as *its second argument.*
+  - **automatic :** Whether your filter should be applied to every variables.

 Here is an example, got straight from the sole built-in extension, ``Link_Extension_Core``::

   /**